waived/stress-testing-scripts/README.txt

   packet, which contains a spoofed source address, sends all of the packet flags at once: SYN, ACK, URG, PSH, FIN, ECE, CWR, and RST.
 This attack overwhelms the target system, consuming its resources and causing it to become unresponsive to legitimate traffic.
 This attack is also known as a 'TCP All-flag' attack.

+*** NOTE ***
+  Python is 10 to 100 times faster when compiled.
+When a script is not compiled, it needs to be interpreted and its performance is slowed down.
+Compiling into a .pyc or even .elf/.exe format will increase performance.